Leo Terrell

 Leo James Terrell (born February 1, 1955) is an American civil rights attorney and talk radio host based in Los Angeles, California.
 He has frequently appeared on Fox News programs, such as Hannity and The O'Reilly Factor.
 Previously a Democrat, in a July 2020 interview, he declared his support for President Donald Trump—the first time he declared support for a Republican Party presidential candidate.
-Referring to his new self as "Leo 2.0", Terrell says that he is a happier person as a Republican.
+In January 2025, President-elect Donald Trump announced his intention to appoint Terrell as Senior Counsel to the Assistant Attorney General for the Civil Rights Division in the United States Department of Justice.